sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 * Obtain your class account
 * Use the Terminal Application to connect to Comet
 * Connect to Comet
+* Expand your knowledge using Comet User guide

 Note: if you have _any_ difficulties completeing this task, please contact Institute staff at [EMAIL HERE].